mm80843/T3.5/docs/Benef/PBN__Benef_525.md

 # __Indoor air quality__

-## Name of the Benefit

-Improved ventilation systems in buildings contribute to better indoor air quality, reducing the risk of airborne transmission of contagious diseases.

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing improved ventilation systems can enhance the overall health and well-being of employees and customers, resulting in increased productivity and customer satisfaction.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_576.md)